 Location: Underway to Fernando de Noronha

 At lunch, Argo’s crew mustered in the cockpit to meet and brief.
 We consumed a delicious meal of pasta salad before the students headed below for class.
-Today was a respite from the usual four classes and instead the students began a two day Emergency First Response CPR and First Aid Course.
-The music piping out of the class did not sound very conducive to learning until I recognized the song, Staying Alive, which is used to learn the appropriate rate to for delivering chest compressions, 100 beats per minute.
-After everyone had a chance to practice their skills, Claire delivered an awesome how to presentation on juggling, and the open water diver course continued with discussions of dive planning and how to effectively handle underwater emergencies.
+Today was a respite from the usual four classes, and instead, the students began a two-day Emergency First Response CPR and First Aid Course.
+The music piping out of the class did not sound very conducive to learning until I recognized the song, Staying Alive, which is used to learn the appropriate rate for delivering chest compressions, 100 beats per minute.
+After everyone had a chance to practice their skills, Claire delivered an awesome how-to presentation on juggling, and the open water diver course continued with discussions of dive planning and how to effectively handle underwater emergencies.

 The whole crew gathered again at dinner for a meal and to enjoy being together as a whole.
-During squeeze we each came up our own rap names yielding some creative results.
-Afterwards, we ate delicious chilli, which, chef’s Sam, Emma, and Smudge spiced up to a nearly eye watering level!
+During the squeeze, we each came up with our own rap names yielding some creative results.
+Afterward, we ate delicious chili, which, chef’s Sam, Emma, and Smudge spiced up to a nearly eye-watering level!
 We’re now awaiting a beautiful sunset and settling in for another night of sailing under the stars.